XtoManuel/XtoManuel/README.md

 #### :video_game: Video Games

 I have a deep passion for video games, especially those that offer multiplayer experiences.
 When I play solo, I immerse myself in captivating linear story games.
 My love for video games has led me to actively participate in gaming community events.
-Currently, I am a member of the esports team **[Guardians E.C.](https://discord.gg/e5c4CfWwdY 'Discord Link')**, where I serve as a Community Manager.
-In this role, I collaborate with the team in event assistance, make announcements and promotions on social media, and contribute to creating a positive experience for our members and followers.
+Currently, I am a member of the esports team **[Guardians E.C.](https://discord.gg/e5c4CfWwdY 'Discord Link')**, where I have been serving as the Community Manager.
+Starting in the 2024 season, which begins in September, I will be taking on the additional role of Team Manager.
+In these roles, I collaborate with the team in event assistance, make announcements and promotions on social media, and contribute to creating a positive experience for our members and followers.

 #### :speech_balloon: Discord